We woke to sunny clear skies and calm water! It was a lovely morning to be in the middle of nowhere!

 Campbell Highway east/south bound

 Blue skies and calm water greeted us at the Little Salmon Lake Yukon Gov't campground.
-This was a perfect place for lunch and a dog walk along the the lake shore.
+This was a perfect place for lunch and a dog walk along the shore.

 Little Salmon Lake viewed from the Yukon Gov't campground